 Are you sick of the land?
 How about scheduling a boat tour instead and changing the regular scenery?
 After all, it’s the Land of 10,000 Lakes!
 Check out this incredible Minneapolis boat tour and get paddling!

-Kayaking down the Mississippi may seem a bit daunting, but leave it to Paddle Bridge Guide Collective to ensure your safety, starting with a paddle skill introduction before entering the kayaks.
+Kayaking down the Mississippi may seem daunting, but leave it to Paddle Bridge Guide Collective to ensure your safety, starting with a paddle skill introduction before entering the kayaks.
 Besides, it’s not like you’re paddling the entire length of the Mississippi.

 The Heart of Minneapolis Tours consists of a two-and-a-half-hour out-and-back kayak ride with views of famous bridges and the city skyline.
 Each guide has a different story to tell but makes sure to lift the veil of history and ensures you see the past written on the banks of the Mississippi.

-So whatever tour you choose, make sure to stop and appreciate the rich historic city of Minneapolis.
+So, whatever tour you choose, stop and appreciate the rich, historic city of Minneapolis.
 Whether you live there or are just stopping in for a visit (as us ‘Sotans like to say), check out what great information you can learn about Minneapolis and Minnesota as a whole!

 See Related: Things to Do in Lanesboro, Minnesota

 22. Segway Tours: Human On A Stick

 Not technically a walking tour, but this Segway adventure puts a whole new spin on Minneapolis walking tours.
-You can go a lot further and quicker on two wheels than two feet – unless you fall off one of these, as I did.
+You can go much further and quicker on two wheels than two feet – unless you fall off one of these, as I did.

 Debuting at the Minnesota State Fair in 2004, Human on a Stick launched the first Segway tour company in the US.
 Now providing Minneapolis and Saint Paul with Segway tours for nearly 20 years, this company offers an unforgettable experience.